whoisjustinngo/tp/docs/UserGuide.md

 > :exclamation: Note:
 >
 > * While adding an event, it will check if the event to add has any clashes with existing events.
 The event will only be added if there are no clashes.
 This applies to adding recurring events as well – if there are clashes for any of the recurring events, no events will be added at all.
 > * **Only upcoming Events will be shown.** Past events will be stored in the database, but will not be displayed to the user.
+If you would like to see the past Events added, please enter the `list` command

 Examples:

- * Adding an event which recurs daily: `add d/lesson date/16-05-2021 fr/1400 to/1600 t/important recurd/18-05-2021`
+ * Adding an event which recurs daily: `add d/lesson date/16-05-2021 fr/1400 to/1600 t/important recurd/18-05-2022`
- * Adding an event which recurs weekly: `add d/meeting date/18-05-2021 fr/1600 to/1800 t/priority recurw/15-08-2021`
+ * Adding an event which recurs weekly: `add d/meeting date/18-05-2021 fr/1600 to/1800 t/priority recurw/15-08-2022`

 ### Editing an existing event: `edit`